dylanpieper/batchLLM/readme.md

 ## Contributing

 Contribute to **batchLLM**.
 Add a new LLM, or expand the Shiny Addin by submitting a pull request.
 Here are some features that I would like to add:

+-   Add default for `get_batches()` to get the latest batch if a data frame is not specified.

 -   Add max tokens parameter (variation in default values):